bitrise-io/devcenter/docs/getting-started/signing-up/connecting-account-bitrise.md

 1. Click `Connect GitHub/GitLab/Bitbucket`.
 This will take you to the login page of the Git provider.

 1. Log in to the Git provider account.

-If the login was successful, you should be redirected to Bitrise, and a pop-up message should inform you that you successfully linked the account.
+1. You should be prompted to authorize Bitrise.io - do it!
+If successful, you should be redirected to Bitrise, and a pop-up message should inform you that you successfully linked the account.
 Click `Okay`.

 And you are done!
 If everything goes well, you are redirected to the `Create New App` page and you can add your new app.